 Throughout the cooler months, you might have noticed certain weeds taking advantage of your lawn’s winter vulnerabilities.
 If there’s only a few of them, you’re best to put in a little elbow grease and pull them out by hand.
 You can also mow over them for flat weeds.

-If, however, they’re popping up all over your lawn, you’d be better off grabbing a quality herbicide like Bow & Arrow to take control before the warmer months allow it to spread.
-Unlike other weed controllers, it’s good to note that Bow & Arrow is safe to use on Buffalo lawns.
+If, however, they’re popping up all over your lawn, you’d be better off grabbing a quality herbicide like Bow & Arrow or BroadForce MA to take control before the warmer months allow it to spread.
+Unlike other weed controllers, it’s good to note that Bow & Arrow or BroadForce MA is safe to use on Buffalo lawns.

 Soil compaction is another issue faced by many lawns in winter, particularly those with high-traffic or substandard soil.
 To combat this, make sure to aerate your soil at least once a year (preferably at the start of spring) as part of your lawn care routine.